 To guide the effort, we delivered a 20-page strategy document with comprehensive recommendations — not just on the deliverables we ourselves would create; this was an end-to-end road map for success.
 To this day, we continue to serve as the communications arm of the PainWise task force.

 The backbone of our message is hope.
 To encourage someone to change, you have to give them a reason to believe that change in possible.
+We developed targeted messaging for each of the campaign’s audience groups, then expanded this into website content and a digital ad campaign.

 Butterflies and fairy tales aren’t going to resonate with people who are dealing with chronic pain.
 Our choice and treatment of the name PainWise gives weight to both hurt and hope: the difficulty patients cope with every day, as well as the knowledge and choices that can bring freedom.